viters/docs/cookbook/flows/scheduling-content-static-sites.md

 We'll be using [Flows](/configuration/flows) to publish articles when the current date matches the published date.

 First we'll schedule a flow to run at regular intervals.

-We'll check the timestamps of items with our content collection.
+Next we'll check the timestamps of items with our content collection.
 And we'll update those the status of those items whenever the published date is less than or equal the current timestamp.

-Lastly we'll kick off a new deployment of your static site at your hosting provider using one of the recipes below.
+Last, we'll kick off a new deployment of your static site at your hosting provider using one of the recipes below.

 - [Triggering a static site build at Netlify](/cookbook/flows/trigger-static-site-build-netlify)
 - [Triggering a static site build at Vercel](/cookbook/flows/trigger-static-site-build-vercel)